Frequently Asked Questions

 6. I don’t know if I’m the “fraternity type.”

 There really is no such thing as a “fraternity type.”
-Members differ a lot from chapter to chapter.
-Chances are if you really want to join a sorority, then you will probably find the place that is right for you.
+A fraternity is at it's simplest a group of like-minded men who want to grow alongside one another.
+And while each chapter has a certain identity or "vibe", members differ a lot from chapter to chapter.
+Chances are if you really want to join a fraternity, then you will probably find the place that is right for you.

 7. Do the chapters vary much from college to college?